-Congregation Beth Elohim of Acton has long supported the mission of the Walk for Hunger—and for six years now, they've been helping their youngest members connect to that mission in a very special way.
+Congregation Beth Elohim of Acton has long supported the mission of the Walk for Hunger—and for seven years now, they've been helping their youngest members connect to that mission in a very special way.

 The Mitzvah Garden project was created as a way to help children explore their connection with nature, to more deeply explore their faith, and to take part in the mission of Project Bread and the Walk for Hunger.
-The four raised garden beds maintained by fourth graders and their families were inspired by a passage in the Torah that urges farmers to leave the edges of their field during harvest to be gathered by those in need
+The four raised garden beds maintained by fourth graders and their families were inspired by a passage in the Torah that urges farmers to leave the edges of their field during harvest to be gathered by those in need.

 While planting and caring for the garden, kids are taught about the importance of a healthy diet to our well-being, and about Project Bread's goal of fostering a sustainable, healthy food supply to end hunger.